Guidance

 Whichever method you adopt you must apply it consistently and not alternate between methods when calculating the tax due on each of your supplies.

-To deal with VAT on removable contents you may use one of the two different ways:
+To deal with VAT on removable contents you may use either:

-• actual values — you calculate a precise value for each of the standard-rated removable contents provided you can produce adequate documentary evidence to support each valuation if required
+• actual values — calculate a precise value for each of the standard-rated removable contents and keep documentary evidence to support each valuation

-• standard apportionment of values — you use the standard method of apportionment for caravans that has been agreed with the National Caravan Council Ltd and the British Holiday and Home Parks Association Ltd — under this agreement, the value of the standard-rated removable contents shall be taken as 10% of the tax-exclusive selling price of the complete caravan
+• standard apportionment of values — HMRC accepts that the value of the standard-rated removable contents in a used caravan can be taken to be 10% of the tax-exclusive selling price of the complete caravan

 8.4 Margin scheme for the sale of used caravans

-VAT is normally due on the full value of the removable contents within a zero-rated caravan.
-However if you buy and sell used caravans you do not have to account for VAT on the full value of the removable contents but may use the margin scheme to calculate, and account for VAT on the difference (or margin) between your buying price and selling price for the removable contents.
+VAT is normally due on the full value of the removable contents within zero-rated or reduced-rated caravans.
+However if you buy and sell used caravans you do not have to account for VAT on the full value of the removable contents but may use the margin scheme to calculate and account for VAT on the difference (or margin) between your buying price and selling price for the removable contents.
 If no margin is made (because the purchase price is equal to or exceeds the selling price) then no VAT is payable.

 For more information about the margin scheme, including the records you’re required to keep and the conditions that must be met you should refer to the global accounting VAT margin scheme.